 There are tons of baking dishes, snacks, crafts, and other uses for pears once you get a bit creative.
 Read on for all the details about how to make the most of your pear harvest (even if it’s a bit excessive).

 Every harvest is different.
 This year I have found the time to do a lot with my pears.
-A couple of years ago my daughter was born right as the pears ripened so we relied on neighbours and friends and family to come and help themselves.
+A couple of years ago, my daughter was born right as the pears ripened, so we relied on neighbors and friends and family to come and help themselves.
 Another year we were away in Europe for September/ October and came home to an empty tree, a ground covered in rotten fruit.
-Years ago the cold hit hard and early and froze all the fruit on the branches and to our amazement most of the pears were still there in the spring for the birds to feast on, they were overjoyed.
+Years ago, the cold hit hard and early and froze all the fruit on the branches, and to our amazement, most of the pears were still there in the spring for the birds to feast on.
+They were overjoyed.

 I love baking!
 Baking is a great thing to do with lots of pairs.
-We have an Anjou Pear tree and these are crisp when raw so they cook really well and are delicious in baked goods.
+We have an Anjou Pear tree, and these are crisp when raw, so they cook really well and are delicious in baked goods.
 I grate them into my muffin recipes.
-I cut them in cubes and put them in a breakfast crisp.
+I cut them into cubes and put them in a breakfast crisp.

-Pears can be thinly sliced and made into a simple upside down cake with a little cinnamon and coconut oil which is so yummy.
-They are also great in savoury recipes too, sliced pear and strong cheese on a little crostini is perfection!
+Pears can be thinly sliced and made into a simple upside-down cake with a little cinnamon and coconut oil which is so yummy.
+They are also great in savory recipes too sliced pear and strong cheese on a little crostini is perfection!
 Go to Pinterest and search for pear recipes for a little inspiration.

 You can simplify things massively in four easy ways:

-- Freeze ’em – Chop them up, bag them, freeze them, use them later.
+- Freeze ’em – Chop them up, bag them, freeze them, and use them later.
 Although pears can be frozen in many different ways, my favorite way is in 40-percent sugar syrup, with some added lemon juice to prevent browning.

-- Breakfast Sauce – Stew the pears down with some coconut oil, a little sugar and some spices.
+- Breakfast Pear Sauce – Stew the pears down with some coconut oil, a little sugar, and some spices.
 You can make a delicious sauce and freeze it.
-One Sunday morning when you have family pop in at pancake time you’re going to be able to kick it up a notch with some handcrafted preserve.
+One Sunday morning, when you have family pop in at pancake time, you’re going to be able to kick it up a notch with some handcrafted preserve.
 Win!

 - Fruit Leather – Every kid loves it.
 Here is a great fruit leather recipe you can make with pears.

 Yum!
-This is probably my all time favourite way to eat our pears.
+This is probably my all-time favorite way to eat our pears.
 This recipe for pear butter is easy, healthy, delicious, and keeps well in the fridge.
 If you’re wondering “What can I make with lots of pears?”…. make this sweet spread.

 Here’s the recipe…